| Bali Usada - a week of Tapa Brata with Merta Ada

 someone else, but we both enjoyed it.
 Decades of hard practice finally

 had paid off in our brief moment of fame.
+The final event was Sharing.
+Merta encouraged people

 to do so and said if we could think of nothing to say, we could sing a